-6.1 Executive remuneration structure
+6.1 EXECUTIVE REMUNERATION STRUCTURE

 Executive remuneration has a fixed component and a component that varies with performance.
-The variable component comprises a short-term incentive (STI) plan which provides rewards for performance over a 1-year period, and a long-term incentive (LTI) plan which provides rewards for performance over a 3-year period.
-The maximum total remuneration that can be provided to an executive is capped, with incentive payments expressed as a percentage of total fixed remuneration.
-Total fixed remuneration for the purposes of incentives includes superannuation and non-monetary benefits.
+The variable component comprises a short-term incentive (STI) plan which provides rewards for performance over a one-year period, and a long-term incentive (LTI) plan which provides rewards for performance over a three-year period.